andrea-rosa/kickstarter-android/README.md

 Utils.fragmentTransaction(new HomeFragment(), R.id.flContent, HomeFragment.TAG, true, getSupportFragmentManager());
 ```

-BasicFragment provide the rest interface, the otto bus and the butterknife binder
+BasicFragment provide the rest interface and the butterknife binder

 ### Preference Helper
 To save values in preferences use